Imran4424/Machine-Learning-Models/README.md

 While Linear Regression Model fits a straight line minimizing the squared error(using ordiniary least squared methods), Support Vector Regression Model fit a tube (known as $\epsilon$ tube)

 This tube has width of $\epsilon$ and the width has measured vertically along the axis not perpendicular to the tube but vertically.
 This tube itself is called the epsilon-insensitive tube.
 Any point in our dataset that fall inside the tube that won't be disregarded as error.
-This epsilon-insensitive tube work as a margi
+This epsilon-insensitive tube work as a margin

 ### Decision Tree